NikkNakk/Brightwork-Theme/README.md

 I will be looking for help with the development of this theme.
 If you are interested, keep following for more details!.

+   * Special thanks: JoshStrobl, JacekJagosz, EbonJaeger, and Staudey for their contributions to the theme already!
+It has been a big help.

 # Brightwork Theme Guidelines (Development)
 This project begun just as something for myself.
 I had zero experience when I started, so I read a bunch of resources before I begun.
 One thing that became clear was that a proper guideline determined the success of a theme, ui, or ux.
 Here are the guidelines I wrote up for myself when I was making this theme for myself that I have adapted for this Readme and the continued development of the theme (These guidelines are a work in progress and open to change as well).